-- Patient mode of transportation (normal seat, extra seat, stretcher, Patient Transport Unit, etc.); - Special service/assistance required (on board, handling, etc.); - Required use of oxygen and use of a personal portable oxygen concentrator, ventilator or respirator on board; - Carriage of an incubator; - Medical equipment or configuration.
+- Lying or sitting patient; - Passenger boarding on a stretcher; - Special service/assistance on board required (handling); - Persons requesting medical treatment during flight, e.g. needing extra oxygen or other medical treatment like infusions; - Required use of a personal portable oxygen concentrator, ventilator or respirator on board; - Carriage of an incubator.